sweetloveinyourheart/exploding-kittens/cmd/core/clientserver/README.md

       --healthcheck-port int       Port to listen on for services that support a health check (default 5051) --healthcheck-web-port int   Port to listen on for services that support a health check (default 5052) -h, --help                       help for app
-      --jaeger-url string          URL to send Jaeger data to --log-level string           log level to use (default "info") --otel-url string            URL to send OpenTelemetry data to (default "localhost:30080") -s, --service string             which service to run
+      --log-level string           log level to use (default "info") --otel-url string            URL to send OpenTelemetry data to (default "localhost:30080") -s, --service string             which service to run